Cathedral Thrift House

 (The Thrift House cannot accept computers, microwaves, TVs, items that are stained, heavily worn or torn, and cribs and car seats.)

-Thrift House profits returned to the Cathedral are used for special projects enjoyed by our wider community as well as our parish.
-Profits have contributed to the Child Hall renovation, funded the atrium elevator, made available renovation funds for the Cathedral Counseling Center in Lanier House, and now are funding the $360,000 to replace the worn console of the magnificent organ so the Cathedral can continue to offer beautiful music to the entire community.
+In the past, Thrift House profits returned to the Cathedral were used for special projects enjoyed by our wider community as well as our parish.
+Contributed have funded projects such as the Christmas Eve broadcast, the outdoor labyrinth, the Child Hall renovation, the Atrium elevator, and renovation of the Cathedral Counseling Center in the Lanier House.
+Several years of profits funded the $360,000 needed to replace the worn console of the magnificent organ so the Cathedral can continue to offer beautiful music to the entire community.

 A Fun Place to Serve